dboyd42/help-desk/linux/mouse-cursor_and_keyboard-alt.md

 The left `Alt` was not working when running Emacs shortcuts in terminal.
 This was validated with and preset and custom shortcuts such as `Alt` + `Tab` to switch applications.
-This applied to the rigt `Alt` as well.
+This applied to the right `Alt` as well.

 ### Root Cause

-The root cause was found to be an issue in [keyd](https://github.com/rvaiya/keyd) as fixed in issue [#441](0fb86d3a95f0c91a4266391d05158cfd5dd4500f).
-When the G305 mouse receiver was plugged in, the Keyd service took over the mouse controls and incorrectly identified and modified the keyboard layout.
+Most likely a hardware issue as the solutions to the probable causes did not fix the issue upon reboot.
+Long story short, this laptop was dropped from a second floor onto a tile floor and everything came loose (yet surprisingly still functional) thus requiring all the internal connections to be re-slotted/reconnected: RAM, keyboard, touchpad, etc.

-#### Probable Causes
+#### Other Probable Causes

 Previous possible factors that may have affected the non-registering key: